goldsborough/Writer-Tutorial/Part-3/part-3.md

     # The actual search
     self.lastMatch = pattern.search(text,start)

 If the search was succesful, we need to highlight the match.
 We have to do this manually using our main window's `QTextEdit`'s `QTextCursor` again, but more about that in a bit.
-If the user had the "whole word" flag check, this means that the match also includes the two non-alphanumeric characters that we included in the search.
+If the user had the "whole word" flag checked, this means that the match also includes the two non-alphanumeric characters that we included in the search.
 Would we leave the indices like this, replacing the matched text would mean also replacing the spaces or punctuation around the actual matched text, which would make our users frustrated and make them hate us, which in turn would make us very sad.
-To keep everyone happy and loving, we increment the starting position and decrement the ending index of our match (if the "whole words" flag was checked).
+To keep everyone happy and loving, we increment the starting position and decrement the ending index of our match.
 If the search was unsuccessful, we set the cursor to the end of the text:

     if self.lastMatch: